Here are the main key takeaways in case you’re in a hurry:

 When Is The Gas Leak Happening?

-Consider the three situations detailed below.
+Consider the three scenarios detailed below.

 Gas Leak When The Car’s Stationary (Engine Off Or On)

-A fuel puddle developing when the car’s off may indicate that the problem is unrelated to fuel pressure.
+A fuel puddle developing when the car’s off may indicate that the problem is unconnected to fuel pressure.
 In reality, gas has probably been dripping all the time you were driving, too – you just haven’t been able to notice it.

 There is most likely a tiny hole or crack in the fuel lines, the seals in the system, or the fuel tank itself.
 The fuel filter could also have a small leak.